cabforum/servercert/docs/BR.md

 **Root Certificate**: The self-signed Certificate issued by the Root CA to identify itself and to facilitate verification of Certificates issued to its Subordinate CAs.

+**Short-lived Subscriber Certificate**: A server Certificate with a Validity Period that is less than ten (10) days (864,000 seconds).

 **Sovereign State**: A state or country that administers its own government, and is not dependent upon, or subject to, another power.

 **Subject**: The natural person, device, system, unit, or Legal Entity identified in a Certificate as the Subject.
 The Subject is either the Subscriber or a device under the control and operation of the Subscriber.